Srcfount/MPT5/docs/Help/Programs.md

 ![](images/5/aply2-1.jpg)

-3. Choise you program in list
+3. Choice you program in list
 4. press Apply button

 > Attended to Directory that in correct path